dfelinto/blender-manual/manual/scene_layout/scene/properties.rst

       and not how things behave internally.
 For example, physics simulations don't take the unit scale into account.

+.. _bpy.types.UnitSettings.use_separate:

 Separate Units
    When using *Metric* or *Imperial*, display properties as multiple values.
    For example, ``2.285m`` will become ``2m 28.5cm``.

+.. _bpy.types.UnitSettings.system_rotation:

 Rotation
-   Degrees
+   Unit to use for displaying/editing rotation values.

-      Use degrees for angles in the user interface.
+   :Degrees: Use degrees for angles in the user interface.
-   Radians
-      Use radians for angles in the user interface.
+   :Radians: Use radians for angles in the user interface.

+.. _bpy.types.UnitSettings.length_unit:

 Length
-   Adaptive
+   Unit that will be used to display length values.

+   :Adaptive:
       The unit used for a specific value depends on the magnitude of the value.
       For example, some values might be displayed as ``23cm`` while others are displayed as ``10km``.
-   Meters/Centimeters/Feet/...
+   :Meters/Centimeters/Feet:
       A fixed unit that will be used for all lengths in the user interface.

+.. _bpy.types.UnitSettings.mass_unit:

 Mass
    See *Length*.

+.. _bpy.types.UnitSettings.time_unit:

 Time
    See *Length*.

+.. _bpy.types.UnitSettings.temperature_unit:

 Temperature
    See *Length*.